Hi!

 Research interests

 Peez, Anton/Bethke, Felix S.: How Geopolitical Crisis Events Affect Public Opinion on Foreign Policy: Evidence from the 2022 Russian Invasion of Ukraine.
-(Under review)
+Under review.

-Peez, Anton/Bethke, Felix S.: Economic Sanctions as Revenge: Experimental Evidence from the 2022–23 Western Sanctions against Russia.
+Peez, Anton/Bethke, Felix S.: Revenge and Utilitarianism in Public Opinion on Foreign Policy: Experimental Evidence from the Western Sanctions Against Russia.

 Some recent publications